 What I ended up doing was removing the rabbit pieces, drying them, rolling them in the seasoning and frying them in lard in a cast iron skillet.
 It was like eating chicken wings from another dimension.
 To my surprise, there was plenty of meat to eat on the rabbit wings, and I pecked around, biding my time until I got the the prize: the oyster on each one.

-- Prepared sections of rabbit, small game, or poutlry carcasses, per above, about 3 per person as an appetizer
+- Prepared helicopter bones of rabbit or other suitable small game about 3 per person as an appetizer

 - Soak the rabbit pieces in buttermilk overnight.